CMC EDUCATIONAL PROGRAM

 SENIOR STUDIES AT CMC

-The Accredited Qualification Depending on their level of achievement, CMC students will graduate with one or more of these four qualifications by the end of their Grade 12 (or Gap-year 13) studies.
+The Accredited Qualification Depending on their level of achievement, CMC students will usually graduate with a QLD Certificate of Education (QCE) and one or more of these four qualifications by the end of their Grade 12 studies.
 Students can begin these certificates from year 10 onwards.

 a) Certificate III in General Education